C-Dash/Development-Container/README.md

 # CDASH Development-Container

-C-Dash is the Cambridge Digital Architctural Survey and History archive tool.
+C-Dash is the Cambridge Digital Architectural Survey and History archive tool.

 See it in action with some overview documentation with the [Phase 2 demonstration](https://chcomeka.azurewebsites.net/omeka-s/s/cdash/page/home) hosted on Azure.